ZebMcKayhan/WireguardManager/README.md

 Please note before doing this.
 You will not be able to open ports if Transmission is communicating via VPN.
 Only proceed if this is acceptable.

+What we are going to do is to make Transmission request a specific source adress on its packages. the source adress choosen should be an ip-adress that is a part of the router. typically the most straight forward ip would be to use the br0 bridge ip which usually is 192.168.1.1 (but could be different on your router).
+If you already have an interface (like guest network 4 for example) routed out vpn then use this local ip instead (192.168.5.1).

 Stop transmission:
 ```sh
 sh /opt/etc/init.d/S88transmission stop